egemenkopuz/temporal-bevfusion/README.md

 You can also use the following optional arguments:

-- **--include-combined** if you would like to save the visuals containing both predictions and ground truths
+- **--include-combined** if you would like to save visuals containing both predictions and ground truths
 - **--save-bboxes** if you would like to save the bounding boxes as npy files
 - **--save-scores** if you would like to save the scores as npy files
 - **--save-labels** if you would like to save the labels as npy files
 - **--max-samples N** if you would like to visualize only a subset of the dataset, example 100
-- **--bbox-score N** if you would like to visualize only the bounding boxes with a score higher than N, example: 0.1
+- **--bbox-score X** if you would like to visualize only the bounding boxes with a score higher than X, example: 0.1

 <details>
-  <summary>Click to see an example</summary>
+  <summary>Click to see an example</summary><br>

 ```bash
 torchpack dist-run -np 1 python tools/visualize.py checkpoints/run/configs.yaml --checkpoint checkpoints/run/latest.pth --mode pred --split test --out-dir results/run/visuals --include-combined --save-bboxes --save-labels --max-samples 100 --bbox-score 0.1